owncloud/ocis/docs/services/antivirus/_index.md

 #### Postprocessing

 The antivirus service will scan files during postprocessing.
-It listens for a postprocessing step called `"virusscan"`.
+It listens for a postprocessing step called `virusscan`.
 This step can be added in the environment variable `POSTPROCESSING_STEPS`.
 Read the documentation of the [postprocessing service](https://github.com/owncloud/ocis/tree/master/services/postprocessing) for more details.